 Does Missing A Period Mean You Are Pregnant?

 Although you may think you are pregnant when you have a delayed period, it is not always the case.
 Lack of menses is common in those with ovarian disorders or eating disorders.
 Periods may also get delayed during traveling and among breastfeeding women (2).
-Nevertheless, if you have been sexually active and doubt you could have conceived, a pregnancy test is the only way to confirm the absence of periods due to pregnancy.
+Nevertheless, if you have been sexually active and doubt you could have conceived, a pregnancy test is the first way to confirm the absence of periods due to pregnancy.

 What Can Cause A Missed Period On Birth Control?